thunderheadone/one-sdk-android/README.md

 	```

 *Note:*
-- By default, the ONE SDK for Android does not display any debug log messages.
+- By default, the Thunderhead SDK for Android does not display any debug log messages.
 However, exception messages are printed in the console, when these occur.

 ### Identify the framework version